duarte-dot/trybewarts/README.md

   <li>JavaScript</li>
 </ul>

-## Como rodar o projeto
+## How to Run the Project

 <ol>
-  <li>Clone o repositório: git clone https://github.com/duarte-dot/trybewarts.git</li>
+  <li>Clone the repository: git clone https://github.com/duarte-dot/trybewarts.git</li>
-  <li>Entre na pasta do projeto: cd trybewarts</li>
+  <li>Navigate into the project directory: cd trybewarts</li>
-  <li>Instale as dependências: npm install</li>
+  <li>Install dependencies: npm install</li>
-  <li>Inicie com a extensão Live Server do VSCode pelo arquivo index.html</li>
+  <li>Start with VSCode Live Server extension using the index.html file</li>
 </ol>

-## Principais aprendizados
+## Key Learnings

 <ul>
-  <li>Criar um formulário HTML CSS JavaScript;</li>
+  <li>Create an HTML, CSS, JavaScript form;</li>
 </ul>

-## Conclusão
+## Conclusion

-Este projeto foi uma oportunidade de aplicar os conhecimentos adquiridos durante o curso da Trybe sobre JavaScript e formulários.
+This project provided an opportunity to apply the knowledge gained during the Trybe course on JavaScript and forms.